Code-Institute-Submissions/milestone-project-114/README.md

 ### Code

-- The Deathfret merch store app coding content has been inspired by what has been learned about Django full stack frameworks thanks to the Data Centric Development module provided by [Code Institute](https://codeinstitute.net/), allowing room to further demonstrate understanding of the framework for the subscription app.
+- The Deathfret merch store app coding content has been inspired by what has been learned about Django full-stack frameworks thanks to the Full-Stack Development module provided by [Code Institute](https://codeinstitute.net/), allowing room to further demonstrate an understanding of the framework for the subscription app.
 - This article from [Ordinary Coders](https://www.ordinarycoders.com/blog/article/django-stripe-monthly-subscription) provided valuable insight into how to integrate the Stripe subscription API with this app.

 ### Acknowledgements